vuongducphuong/documentation/content/applications/services/helpdesk/overview/ratings.rst

 .. image:: ratings/ratings-customer-email.png
    :align: center
-   :alt: View of a standard helpdesk customer review email template for Odoo Helpdesk.
+   :alt: View of a standard helpdesk customer review email template for Leansoft Helpdesk.

 After selecting a rating, customers are taken to a webpage where they can provide specific written feedback to support their rating.
 Once a rating is submitted, it is added to the chatter on the